bitaxeorg/bonanza-bridge-fw/README.md

 ```

 ## Running
 The usbserial firmware will create two serial ports.
-Usually the first serial port is "control serial" like I2C, GPIO, ADC and LED.
+The first serial port is "control serial" for I2C, GPIO, and ADC.
 The second serial port is "data serial" and is pass through UART.

 ### Data Serial
 - Second serial port